Queensbury, NY — William E Allen, 91, passed away unexpectedly on Thursday, May 9, 2019, at his home in Queensbury.

 In addition to his parents, he was predeceased by his daughter, Pamela Allen; his sons, Donald Allen, James Allen, Stephen Allen and Edward Allen; his brother, Gerald Allen of Ohio.

-Those left to cherish his memory are his wife, June Allen of Queensbury; his daughter, Cynthia Lemery of Queensbury; his sons, William (Toni) Allen of Glens Falls and Christopher Allen of Queensbury; his daughter-in-law, Elizabeth Allen; many, many grandchildren, great-grandchildren and great-great-grandchildren; his sisters, Norma (Jack) Calkins of Auburn and Patricia Robichaud of Queensbury; his brothers, Roger (Brenda) Allen of N.C. and Harold Allen of South Glens Falls; his in-laws, Paul and Leslie Haskins of MO; also several nieces, nephews, and cousins.
+Those left to cherish the memory of William E Allen are his wife, June Allen of Queensbury; his daughter, Cynthia Lemery of Queensbury; his sons, William (Toni) Allen of Glens Falls and Christopher Allen of Queensbury; his daughter-in-law, Elizabeth Allen; many, many grandchildren, great-grandchildren and great-great-grandchildren; his sisters, Norma (Jack) Calkins of Auburn and Patricia Robichaud of Queensbury; his brothers, Roger (Brenda) Allen of N.C. and Harold Allen of South Glens Falls; his in-laws, Paul and Leslie Haskins of MO; also several nieces, nephews, and cousins.

 A Funeral Mass will take place at 10 a.m. on Tuesday, May 14, 2019, at Church of our Lady of the Annunciation, with the Rev. Joseph Busch officiating.